ratchanut/Hello-World/README.md

 # Hello-World
-a place where things are or may be stored.
+A place where things are or may be stored.
-For example, pictures, files, program and etc.
+For example, pictures, files, computer programs, mobile applications and etc.